 Discover the world’s interconnectedness

-Why Study Social Studies at Arts & Science?
+Why Study Social Sciences at Arts & Science?

 You’ll have the opportunity to travel to destinations in Europe, Central America and the United States with your professor and fellow students through the International/Indigenous Course Module Program, giving you a deeper understanding of your studies.